Down to Earth

 In the second project stage (2018-2020), we repeated the quantitative online survey on the 2018 and 2019 climate summits to measure possible long-term changes and analyze differences in the reception of the three climate summits.

-In the third project stage (2021-2022), we repeated the online survey in 2021, to measure further changes.
-In addition, an attempt was made to conduct another panel survey with the participants from 2015, in order to be able to reconstruct changes at the individual level.
+In the third project stage (2021-2024), we repeated the online survey in 2021 and 2023, to measure further changes.
+In addition, an attempt was made to conduct another panel survey in 2021 with the participants from 2015, in order to be able to reconstruct changes at the individual level.

 Project management: Michael Brüggemann